• Skip to primary navigation

 By far, the sous vide cooking method is the easiest method to make Authentic Hainanese Chicken Rice!
 This crowd-favorite Singaporeans Hawker's recipe is deliciously juicy and bursts with pure chicken flavor!

-Tell me, is the star of this dish the chicken or the rice?
+Tell me, is the star of this tender chicken rice recipe the chicken or the rice?
 The rice is always the main event, in my humble opinion!

 Check out this quick story summary of our recipe!